ochiuom/music-ncmpcpp-mpd/README.md

 #Learn from this link- https://wiki.archlinux.org/title/ncmpcpp

+To make ncmpcpp in working condition using mpd daemon,  it could be nightmare and at some point you might give up!
+Here, are the guidelines to make it working perfectly without any hassle.
 For Installing Instructions, follow the steps outlined in install file (attached with this repo)